 Lay Out Your Retention Strategy

-If you want your team to stay focused on their goals and motivated to work harder, you need to eliminate unnecessary stress about their job security.
+If you want your team to stay focused on their goals and motivate your sales team to work harder you need to eliminate unnecessary stress about their job security.
 Be completely transparent about your company’s retention policy, and lay it out on the table what they need to do to keep working for you.
 Make sure your retention policy is one that handsomely rewards the kick-ass star sellers, and keeps them motivated to work hard.

 Have a Plan to Combat Demotivating Factors